merayen/KitchenTimer/doc/Features.md

 # Features

-Features of the KitchenTimer, written down using text as the communication method, in a format called Markdown.
+Features of the feature-bloated KitchenTimer.

 ## Kitchen timer
-It is a kitchen timer, where the user mostly does not input any time, but uses the timers that are in the recipe.
+It is a kitchen timer, where the user chooses a recipe to cook and follows all the instructions at the screen, checking all the finished tasks.
+This helps the chef not forgetting any ingredient or steps.

-User can then challenge himself by breaking his own records trying to be an effective chef, hopefully not sacrificing the taste.
+User can challenge him/herself by breaking own records trying to be an effective chef, hopefully not sacrificing the taste or adding finger tips to the food.

 ## Recipes
-Contain a list of recipes that contains instructions (called "tasks") and the required amount of ingredients.
+Contains a list of recipes with instructions (called "tasks") and the required amount of ingredients.

 ### Timing
-The app plans how to cook the recipe, in what order instructions gets laid out, and the time all the stages will take.
+The app plans how to cook the recipe, in what order instructions should be executed and the time all the stages will take.

-When user starts a recipe,

 ### Multiple recipes
 Support for running multiple recipes, meaning the user can do multiple recipes at once.
 The app will automatically try